join-sigma/sigma-site-on-eleventy/posts/managing-mods-and-loadouts.md

 ---
-title: Managing mod and loadouts
+title: Managing mods and loadouts
 summary: Why contemplating our mortality can be a powerful catalyst for change
 date: 2020-01-01
 author: John Appleseed